-Shares of AMD are down about 79% year to date, thanks to Fed rate hikes and investors trading high-growth tech stocks for more secure value plays.
+Shares of AMD have been cut in half from their all-time high, thanks to Fed rate hikes and investors trading high-growth tech stocks for more secure value plays.
 Sure, AMD’s share price ran too high over the course of the pandemic, but the latest decline seems to neglect the fact that AMD will play an integral role in the advent of technology.

 As one of the leading semiconductor companies on the planet, AMD is in a great position to take advantage of a growing market share.
 The world’s dependence on electronics all but ensures a growing need for AMD’s semiconductors and graphics processing units (GPUs).
 Perhaps even more importantly, AMD seems to be taking a large piece of market share from competitors like Intel.
 It is reasonable to assume AMD will be the beneficiary of both an increasing TAM (total addressable market) and an increasing market share.

 Innovations and ties to several groundbreaking industries like virtual reality and electric vehicles have analysts excited for AMD’s future.
-In fact, forecasts are already calling for AMD’s revenue and earnings per share to grow admirably, to the tune of 54% and 57% respectively.
+In fact, forecasts are already calling for AMD’s revenue and earnings per share to grow admirably.

 To be clear, shares of AMD are trading well below their 52-week high because of broader market weakness.
 The inflationary environment created by the Fed is less than desirable for unprofitable tech companies who need to spend more to make more.
 However, there’s no denying AMD’s position as an industry leader in a field that’s growing with each and every day.
 As a result, AMD belongs alongside today’s best value stocks.
 Investors who add to their position now will most likely be rewarded with patience.